martinellison/anglican_calendar/README.md

 1. The code is written in the rust programming language, so you will need to install the rust tool chain.
-2. Clone this repository.
+2. Clone this repository from GitHub.
 3. Build the executables.
 See the `scripts/build.sh` script for an idea of how to do this.

 ### How to modify a calendar or create a new calendar

 Systems administration knowledge required.
+Also, this is a mess and unnecessarily difficult to understand.

 Your options are:

 * modify the file in the `data/final` directory.
-At the moment, the only documentation for this format is in the source code for the programs.
+At the moment, the only documentation for this format is in the source code for the programs. **or**
 * use code such as in `scripts/make-data.sh` to derive a calendar data file from Wikipedia data.
 Good luck with this; you will need it.
   * first replace commas with `@` signs where they separate fields in the input data.
 See files such as `data/original/cofe.txt` for an example.
+  * you can use the `edit-data` executable to modify a calendar data file.
+This applies some edits (in their own format).
+It matches edits to holy days using the `tag` field i.e. the tag nmust be the same on the old holy day entry and the edit modification for the edit to work.

 ### How to modify the code

 Application development knowledge required, including the rust programming language.

-The code includes documentation which can be displayed using tools such as `rustdoc`.
+The code includes documentation which can be displayed using rust tools such as `rustdoc`.
+Please see this documentation for additional information about the code internals.
+Please raise issues and pull requests if you can.

 ## The functionality of the executable